Harrogate: Montpellier Quarter

-Bettys are Tea Rooms established in 1919 owned by Bettys and Taylors of Harrogate – the same company that market Yorkshire Tea.
+An imposing cenotaph is an important landmark in the centre of the town.
+Bettys are tea rooms established in 1919 owned by Bettys and Taylors of Harrogate – the same company that markets Yorkshire Tea.
 Bettys has a second tea room at the RHS Harlow Carr Gardens.

-The Mercer Art Gallery is home to Harrogate district's art collection which consists of some 2,000 works of art, mainly from the 19th and 20th centuries.
+The Mercer Art Gallery, now operated by North Yorkshire Council, is home to a collection of some 2,000 works of art, mainly from the 19th and 20th centuries.
 The collection includes works by William Powell Frith, Atkinson Grimshaw, Sir Edward Burne-Jones, Dame Laura Knight and Alan Davie.

-The Montpellier Quarter is the centre of the town's nightlife, which is mainly centred on the renovated Royal Baths development.